o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

     static void GetIncompatibleServices(AZ::ComponentDescriptor::DependencyArrayType& incompatible);
     ```

-    For more information about component services, refer to [Defining and Using Component Services](services).
+    For details on how to implement these component services, refer to [Defining and Using Component Services](services).